rberenguel/nt/README.md

 - `overlay-style`: Add a div overlay with a backdrop filter on the iframe.
 This overlay turns it into a dark mode embed 💪
 - `wrapper-style`: Add additional positioning directives so it does not appear wherever but in a particular place.
 Only useful for floating iframes.

+Make sure you match the size of the embed (in the URL) with the size of the iframe in the configuration.

 ```
 ## Calendar